Updates

 On the light side.....

 The great British conductor Sir Thomas Beecham, in Toronto for a concert, stayed at the Royal York Hotel.
-He wished to order wine with a meal, but it was during prohibition, so he required a license, obtained from the bus station across the street.
+He wished to order a meal with wine, but as it during prohibition he required a license, to be obtained from the bus station across the street.
 Grumbling, he went to Union Station.

 Clearly annoyed, he answered the agent's questions: